 Being nuts about nuts, how about trying to make and bake a keto baklava?
 I've tried lots of versions of this sweet and nutty pastry traveling the world.
 I loved the pistachio version in Turkey the most.
 Anyhow, this is a walnut version.
 Of course, you can use any type of nuts.

 Let's clarify a couple of issues first.
 There is no such thing as a keto baklava.
 The phyllo dough used in the original thing makes all the difference.
 The dough is, naturally, full of carbs and contains plain flour (gluten), so that is not an option here.
 Moreover, the sugar and honey which we're not using here, do contribute to the real baklava texture and flavor.
 In fact, if you're a paleo-style consumer, do add some raw honey to the syrup, I won't blame you.

 So, for now, this is as close to baklava as I could get without losing too much of the original shape and flavor.
-While the original recipe calls for lemon zest, I dared to use orange zest as I love the walnut-orange combination.
-If I used pistachio, I’d go for lemon zest.
+While the original recipe calls for lemon zest, I dared to use the orange zest as I love the walnut-orange combination.
+If I used pistachio, I'd go for lemon zest.

 In fact, I can't wait to bake another baklava, using pistachio nuts, as this is such a lovely dessert in winter months!

 By the way, I consider my secret ingredient in this recipe to be cocoa butter.
 I think it absolutely elevates the flavors in baklava.
 Will you give it a chance and let me know if you agree?

 - Preheat the oven to 390°F (200°C).
 Line a large baking tray with parchment paper.

 - In a large bowl, using an electric mixer, beat the egg whites until fluffy.
 Slowly add in erythritol and keep beating until stiff and shiny.
 Add chia seeds, mixed with psyllium husks.
 Carefully mix with a hand whisk until thoroughly combined.